-- A thoughtfully designed to balance clinical, didactic and investigative experiences
+A curriculum thoughtfully designed to balance clinical, didactic, and investigative experiences

 The Gastroenterology Fellowship is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 The Gastroenterology Fellowship at Mayo Clinic in Rochester, Minnesota, began in 1974.
-Since then, approximately 270 fellows have completed training.
-Going forward, seven fellows are expected to complete the fellowship annually.
+Since then, approximately 300 fellows have completed training.
+Going forward, seven to ten fellows are expected to complete the fellowship annually.

 More from Mayo Clinic School of Graduate Medical Education